 "It is not about (the Titans) winning or losing (Super Bowls), it is about what he meant to the team.
 Was he considered one of the best backs of his era when he played?
 I would say yes.
 He was one of the top backs in the league in his prime.
 And those types of things put you in consideration for the Hall of Fame."

-George was among the 102 modern-era nominees for the 2019 Hall of Fame class, but when the list of modern era finalists was trimmed to 25 in November, he didn't make the cut.
-The modern-era nominees was eventually reduced to 15, and a panel of sportswriters gathered in Atlanta to vote for the Class of 2019 during Super Bowl week.
+George has previously been among the modern-era nominees for the Hall of Fame class, but when the list of modern era finalists was trimmed, he didn't make the cut.

 George's case is one of availability, durability and production.
 While some other backs put up bigger numbers over more seasons, in George's era he was without question one of the most dependable and consistent running backs in the history of the NFL.